arcus/education_modules/git_history_of_project/git_history_of_project.md

 ### Comparing particular files or commits

-When you enter `git diff HEAD`  your console will show you all of the differences between your current working directory and the most recent commit.
+When you enter `git diff HEAD`  your console will show you all of the differences between your current working directory and the the version at HEAD, which, unless you've intentionally moved it, will be the most recent commit.
 But if you have made several changes in multiple files, the output may be very hard to parse.
 Your output will contain a `diff` section for each file that changed, and a chunk, starting with `@@` for each section of that file that changed.
 This could be a huge amount of output to sift through to find the changes you care about!

 Helpfully, Git lets you ask for only the changes from a particular file.
 Let's add and change another file so we can see the power of this.
 Make sure you are in the planets directory, then enter this code to start a new file `venus.txt` with one line in it: